anders-wartoft/LogGenerator/README.md

 Parameters: `-o tcp -oh hostnae -op port`

 Example `-o tcp -oh localhost -op 5999`

+### Write to TCP SSL
+Send events with encrypted TCP.

+Parameters and example, see below in the Q&A section.

 #### Write to Kafka
 Connect to a Kafka server and write the events to a topic.
 N.B., these are not unique arguments for kafka input and output so there is no way to read from a Kafka topic and write to another topic.
 The tool is not meant to be used for that kind of usage.